vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/Approach.md

     AVG(Value) AS avg_value
 FROM minute_sleep;
 ```
-4. **Sample Output Verification**: The following random samples verify that the data in the ` minute_sleep` table is correctly formatted and fall within the specified timeframe.
+4. **Sample Output Verification**: The following random samples verify that the data in the `minute_sleep` table is correctly formatted and falls within the specified timeframe.
 ```sql
 +------------+-------+-------------+------------+-----------+
 | Id         | Value | LogId       | date_only  | time_only |